-What We Do: What We Don't Do: ✓ Pay for performance X Hedging or pledging (except in limited circumstances) of M&T securities ✓ Discourage excessive risk taking X Repricing of stock options ✓ Maintain Stock Ownership Guidelines X "Timing" of equity grants (i.e., we only grant long-term incentives on predetermined dates) ✓ Retain an independent compensation consultant X Tax gross-ups (other than in connection with relocation) Maintain a compensation forfeiture policy and subject incentives to risk adjustments X Pay dividends on unvested stock (starting with 2020 grants) or unearned performance units ✓ Review share utilization X Grant excessive severance, pension or other benefits ✓ Annual risk assessment of compensation plans X Enter into employment contracts with our executives
+What We Do: What We Don't Do: ✓ Strong alignment between pay and performance X Hedging or pledging of M&T securities (except in limited circumstances pursuant to prescribed policy) ✓ Discourage excessive risk taking through program design X Repricing of stock options ✓ Maintain robust Stock Ownership Guidelines X "Timing" of equity grants (i.e., we only grant long-term incentives on predetermined dates) Retain an independent compensation consultant to advise and support the NCG Committee in its role X Tax gross-ups (other than in connection with relocation) Maintain a compensation forfeiture policy and subject incentives to risk adjustments X Pay dividends on unvested stock (starting with 2020 grants) or unearned performance units ✓ Review share utilization X Grant excessive severance, pension or other benefits ✓ Annual risk assessment of incentive compensation plans X Enter into employment contracts with our executives

 Our executive compensation program provides for a mix of base salary, short-term cash incentives and long-term equity-based incentives that vest over time in alignment with our compensation philosophy and the objectives cited above.

-The charts below represent the 2019 performance year total compensation pay mix of our CEO and the average of all of our other NEOs.
-For this purpose, "performance year" is annual base salary as of the end of 2019, cash incentive paid in 2020 for 2019 performance, as well as the long-term incentive ("LTI") award (target value) granted in 2020 for 2019 performance.
-The charts below show the 2019 performance year pay mix targets for our CEO and the average for our other NEOs, of which 84% of pay is "at risk" for our CEO and, on average, 77% of pay is "at risk" for our other NEOs.
+The charts below represent the 2020 performance year total compensation pay mix of our CEO and the average of all of our other NEOs.
+For this purpose, compensation for the "performance year" consists of annual base salary as of the end of 2020, cash incentive paid in 2021 for 2020 performance, as well as the long-term incentive ("LTI") award (target value) granted in 2021 for 2020 performance.
+The charts below show the 2020 performance year pay mix targets for our CEO and the average for our other NEOs, of which 83% of pay is "at risk" for our CEO and, on average, 74% of pay is "at risk" for our other NEOs.